 Import Coinmap Data to Google Sheets

-- Part 2: Part 2: Pull API Data into Google Sheets
+- Part 1: Pull Data from Coinmap into Sheets

 =F2/86400+date(1970,1,1).
 After entering the formula, you can double click the small blue box in the bottom-right corner of the cell to apply that formula to the entire column.

 Official API documentation: https://coinmap.org/api/